HiiImTrung/DS-Capstone/README.md

 Ensure all dependencies are installed (Apache Spark, PySpark, etc.) to run the code successfully.

-**Conclusion
-**
+**Conclusion**
 By analyzing user behavior and predicting churn, this project aims to provide valuable insights for businesses like Sparkify.
 Through data-driven decision-making, companies can optimize user retention strategies and enhance overall customer experience.

-**Acknowledgements
-**
+**Acknowledgements**
-We would like to thank:
+I would like to say thank to:

-Udacity for providing the project framework.
+- Udacity for providing the project framework.

-The Sparkify dataset providers.
+- The Sparkify dataset providers.

-All the open-source library maintainers and contributors.
+- All the open-source library maintainers and contributors.

 A Github repository of your work.